Catholic Gift Guide

 Books on Baptism

 You can’t expect an infant to remember their baptism, but there’s no denying that it’s an incredibly important part of their life.
 There are some great children’s books on baptism that help explain why they were baptized.
 Reading a baptism book together also gives you a great way to spend time with your child and connect with them about their growing faith.
+Kendra Tierney of Catholic All Year has some brilliant, fun prayer books made specifically for kids.

 Reconciliation and First Holy Communion